JHWMS Nurse's Corner

-I have been a nurse for over 35 years!
+I have just started my 40th year in Nursing!
+I am looking more like the above caricature every day.
 I graduated from Nutley High School and attended Rutgers University, graduating with a Bachelor of Science degree in Nursing.
 I worked as an OB/GYN Nurse at Saint Barnabas Medical Center in Livingston since graduation until January 2020.
 I have had the greatest pleasure of meeting some of my “special deliveries” 12 years after their actual “birth”day as students in the middle school.

 I was “recruited” into school nursing by John Walker when my three children attended Yantacaw School and he was their principal.
 Mr. Walker convinced me to obtain my School Nurse certification and arranged for me to do my student teaching in the Nutley school district.
 I was mentored by the best: Mrs. Flannery the School Nurse at Yantacaw School and Mr. Chern while teaching Health at the Middle School.
 I have since completed my graduate degree in Health Science along with post-graduate studies in supervision and special services.